cgwire/kitsu/docs/getting-started-production/README.md

 It asks you to choose the asset **Type** (1): Camera, Characters, Environment, FX, Props, ...
 Let's start with an environment.
-You select the **Episode** (2), or the main pack (**All**).
+You select the ** episode** (2), or the main pack (**All**).
-We give it a **Name** (3) and enter a description that helps the designer to know what to do, and later to identify the asset quickly.
+We give it a **Name** (3) and enter a description that helps the designer know what to do and later identify the asset quickly.
 If you have multiple assets to create, click on **Confirm and stay**.

-You can change the asset type, and keep adding assets.
+You can change the asset type and keep adding assets.

-You can also customized the asset type list
+You can also customize the asset type list.
 [How to customize the workflow](../faq/README.md#how-to-customize-the-workflow)

 ![Create an asset](../img/getting-started/add_asset_popup.png)

-You can see the newly created asset appearing on the background, every time you click on **Confirm and stay**.
+You can see the newly created asset appearing in the background every time you click on **Confirm and stay**.
 After you added your last asset, click on **Confirm**, it saves the asset and closes the window.
 If you don't have more assets to add, click on **Close**, it cancels the window.

 For now, the assets are linked with the first episode, or with the Main Pack.

 You can edit assets by going to the asset page, hovering the asset you want to modify, and then click on the **edit** button
 ![Edit button](../img/getting-started/edit_button.png) (1) on the right side of the line.

 ![Edit an asset](../img/getting-started/asset_edit.png)

 On the main asset page, to extend the description, click on the first words (2), and a pop-up opens with the full description.

 To delete an asset see the FAQ : [How to delete an asset](../faq/README.md#how-to-delete-an-asset)